Trump asks US Supreme Court to pause law threatening TikTok ban

 Trump has now, however, reversed course.

+At a press conference last week, Trump said he has "a warm spot" for TikTok and that his administration would take a look at the app and the potential ban.

+Earlier this month, the president-elect met with TikTok CEO Shou Zi Chew at his Mar-a-Lago residence in Florida.

-"Now (that) I'm thinking about it, I'm for TikTok, because you need competition," he recently told Bloomberg.
+Recently, Trump told Bloomberg he had changed his mind about the app: "Now (that) I'm thinking about it, I'm for TikTok, because you need competition."

 "If you don't have TikTok, you have Facebook and Instagram -- and that's, you know, that's Zuckerberg."